 Dark Canyon is an amazing place.
 It’s a Wilderness Study Area and was briefly included in the newly-formed Bears Ears National Monument, before being removed as part of the downsizing by the Trump Administration.
 The Hayduke Trail travels a portion of the canyon from the junction with Youngs Canyon to the Sundance Trail exit.

-Until I have time to do a full Hike Guide for this awesome place, here’s a gallery with captions instead:
+For now I’m not going to do a full Hike Guide for this awesome place, but below is a video reference as well as a gallery with captions instead: